herterjo/MomirDinA4/README.md

 This is an application to print a DinA4 page full of creatures with the same CMC.
 You can choose the basic-print button to download a page for every CMC and Momir emblems.
 What has been printed is saved on the client side, so simply reload the site to reset the card pool.
+The default address of the web-server started by the application is http://localhost:8001

 This downloads the scryfall database and saves it (about 200MB).
 To redownload the database, simply delete scryfallCards.json